Stein Variational Evolution Strategies: Vanilla CMA-ES Algorithm

 \section{Vanilla CMA-ES Algorithm}

 The listing in Algorithm \ref{alg:cmaes} displays the update step of vanilla CMA-ES at iteration $t$.
-Parallel CMA-ES, on which we base our method, uses the same update, but carries it out $n$ times in parallel, once for each search distribution.
-Following the main paper, we denote the size of the CMA-ES population by $m \in \NNN^+$.
-For more details on how the weights $w_{i \dots m}$ and other hyperparameters can be chosen, we refer to \citet{hansen2016cma}.
-In our experiments, we tune the elite population size $\lambda$, the initial value for $\sigma$ using a grid search (cf. Appendix \ref{secExpDets}) and use the defaults from the evosax codebase \citep{lange2023evosax} for the remaining parameters.
+Parallel CMA-ES, on which we base our method, uses the same update, but carries it out $\varrho$ times in parallel, once for each search distribution.
+We would like to point out that our notation differs from the standard notation of the ES community.
+While the number of sampled proposals in each iteration is classically denoted by $\lambda$ and the number of selected elites by $\mu$ \citep{hansen2016cma}, we deviate from this notation in the present work.
+Following the main paper, we denote the number of sampled candidates by $n \in \NNN^+$, and the number of elites by $m$.
+In our experiments, we tune the elite population size $m \in \NNN^+$, the initial value for $\sigma$ using a grid search (cf. Appendix \ref{secExpDets}) and use the defaults from the evosax codebase \citep{lange2023evosax} for the remaining parameters.
+These hyperparameters should coincide with those of \citet{hansen2016cma}.